dhirsch1138/cc65_template/README.md

 ## That's all great, how do use this template to get a fresh dev container on my machine?
 This project was originally a dev container with everything in it: https://github.com/dhirsch1138/cc65_devcontainer_1 , but I moved it all into a dev container template to make it easier to use as intended.

-Until I can figure out how to get this template formally registered, use the VS Code task (F1) "Dev Containers: New Dev Container" to load a new container using this template.
+Use the VS Code task (F1) "Dev Containers: New Dev Container" to load a new container using this template.
 * When prompted for the container, type in "ghcr.io/dhirsch1138/cc65_template/cc65_buildrules" without the quotes.
 I encourage you to check out this repo before doing so, as you might be prompted to trust this container (as it'll be running code).
+  * I intend to get this template registered so that it shows in the lookup.
+One day.
+I hope.

 **Recommended**: Use your own repo to track your changes and push them somewhere outside of the container.
 I don't know how permenant docker containers are, I wouldn't trust a lot of work to one without having it backed up.